 If you’ve ever smelled odorous water, then you know what we’re talking about here.
 It’s certainly not something you feel comfortable drinking.
 The SCAA recommends that the water you pour into your coffee machine has no odor.

 Sodium is salt, and a little bit of salt in coffee is not the worst thing for it.
 You may recall that if you’ve read some of our recent posts.
 Salt can counteract a bitter cup of coffee, making it taste more palatable.

 The target range for sodium in the water you use to brew coffee is 10 milligrams per liter.
 That said, if the water contains slightly more than 10 milligrams per liter of sodium, that’s still within the acceptable range.
 So too is slightly less sodium okay.

 Total alkalinity refers to how well water can neutralize acids.
 Alkaline compounds, including carbonates and hydroxides, are usually present in water and can reduce H+ ions, thus increasing the water’s pH.

 The SCAA’s target for total alkalinity in water used to brew coffee is 40 milligrams per liter.
 Slightly over and slightly under are within the acceptable range too.

 Some water contains more calcium ions than others.
 This water is usually referred to as hard water.

 Besides calcium, the other minerals that make up hard water include sulfates, chlorides, bicarbonates, and magnesium carbonates.

 So what does the SCAA suggest?
 The target level of calcium hardness in water is 68 milligrams per liter or 4 grains.
 Up to 5 grains and 85 milligrams per liter of calcium hardness is acceptable.

 Water is rated by hardness on a scale.
 At 60 to 120 milligrams per liter, water is considered only moderately hard.

 This water contains more minerals than slightly hard water and far more minerals than soft water, but it’s not considered hard water (120 to 180 milligrams per liter) or very hard water (more than 180 milligrams per liter).

 Total Dissolved Solids

 Total dissolved solids refer to the salts, organic materials, metals, and minerals that dissolve in water.
-The lower the TDS measurement, the purer the water is and thus the higher quality.
+The lower the TDS measurement, the purer the water is, and thus the higher its quality.